JakeStanger/ironbar/docs/Configuration guide.md

 The config file lives inside the `ironbar` directory in your XDG_CONFIG_DIR, which is usually `~/.config/ironbar`.

+Alternatively, you can use a system-level config in `/etc/ironbar/` to set a default config for all users on the machine.

 Ironbar supports a range of configuration formats, so you can pick your favourite:

 - `config.json`